Findiepman/Findiepman/README.md

 ## Hi i'm Fin

-I am a 16 year old high school student who's from the Netherlands.
 I like writing in Typescript and i'm currently working with ReactJS

 ## My current project